-What is an HMO?
+vvnat is an HMO?
 3

-Why does the Government want all HMOs to be licensed?
+Why does the Government want HMOs to be licensed?
 3

 Do all HMOs have to be licensed?
 4

-How does it work?
+How will it work?
 4

 What does 'fit and proper person' mean?
-4
+5

 What is in a licence?
 5

 How long will it last?
 5

 How much will it cost?
-5
+4

 Can the Council refuse to license my property?
-5
+6

 Can I appeal?
-5
+6

 Temporary Exemption from Licensing 6

 Rent Repayment Orders 6

-Appendix I

-Does my property need to be licensed?
+Appendix I Does my property need to be licensed?
 7

+Appendix II ,

-Appendix II Is my property an HMO which requires a licence?
+Is my property an HMO which requires a licence?
 8

-Appendix III
+Appendix III What is a three-storey property?
+9

-Licensing Conditions 9
+Appendix IV Example Licensing Conditions 10